Hibachi Noodles

 Cook The Noodles

-Cook 7 oz (200 grams) of dry noodles in salted water as per the package directions.
+Cook 7 oz (200 grams) of dry noodles in salted water per the package directions.
 Make sure to cook the noodles al dente.
 If they are overcooked, the final dish will become soggy.

 Cooked noodles.